Training Trajectories of Language Models Across Scales: Downstream Tasks

 \subsection{Trajectory of ICL Performance}

-\paragraph{ICL vs. FLOPs.} From \autoref{fig:bigbench_fewshot} (left), we observe that under the same amount of training FLOPs, a smaller model consistently outperforms a larger counterpart except the \smallmodel{} model.
-This suggests that OPT's training protocol might not be compute-optimal~\citep{hoffmann2022training} in terms of downstream performance, and larger models have potential for further improvements when more training FLOPs or data are available.

-\paragraph{ICL vs. valid PPL.} From \autoref{fig:bigbench_fewshot} (right), we observe that the downstream task performance correlates well with validation perplexity for all model sizes.
-The curves overlap greatly in various model sizes, showing that if a small model and a large model are trained to the same perplexity, they achieve similar downstream task performance.
+\paragraph{ICL vs. valid PPL.} From \autoref{fig:bigbench_fewshot} (leftmost), it is evident that the downstream task performance strongly correlates with validation perplexity across all model sizes.
+The curves of different model sizes significantly overlap, indicating that when a small model and a large model are trained to the same perplexity level, they achieve comparable downstream task performance.